Bitcoin Thieves Hit Cashaa

 Cyber-criminals have compromised a British cryptocurrency exchange, making off with over $3m in Bitcoin.

-Cashaa has halted all its crypto-related transactions after cyber-criminals stole more than 336 Bitcoin from their exchange.
+Cashaa has halted all its crypto-related transactions after cyber-criminals stole more than 336 Bitcoin from its exchange.
 The company has said that prima facia users have not been impacted by the theft.

 In a media brief shared with Cointelegraph, Cashaa’s CEO Kumar Gaurav said: “We are still investigating the damage caused by the incident and suspend all the withdrawals for 24 hours.”